 Despite “metadata” being mentioned only once, it’s clear that three major priorities and 44 commitments (out of ~97) require effective metadata solutions to be realized.

-This is the first in a series of articles about how metadata can drive a transparency revolution across the NHS that allows them to meet their commitments and priorities.
+We want to explain how metadata can fuel a transparency revolution across the NHS, enabling them to meet their obligations and focus areas.

-NHS Data Priority 1: “build understanding on how data is used and the potential for data-driven innovation, improving transparency so the public has control over how we are using their data”
+The first NHS data priority is to “build understanding on how data is used and the potential for data-driven innovation, improving transparency so the public has control over how we use their data.”

-Once upon a time there was a data crisis in the NHS where staff struggled get the information they needed and the public didn’t feel like they had any control of how their data was used.
-Every day data engineers worked tirelessly to try and get data to the right place at the right time, but time and time again, they couldn’t find, understand or access the data.
-One day someone developed a catalogue that listed all the data in each NHS organisation that could be searched and shared in a safe and secure way.
-Because of that data engineers could find and understand data so they could get the right data to the right place at the right time.
-And the public had greater transparency about what data was collected and how it was being used.
-Until Finally the NHS had data that helped the whole health and care system to deliver the best care to the citizens they serve
+Once upon a time, there was a data crisis in the NHS where staff struggled to get the information they needed, and the public didn’t feel like they had any control over how their data was used.
+Every day, data engineers worked tirelessly to try and get data to the right place at the right time, but time and time again, they couldn’t find, understand or access the data.
+One day someone developed a catalogue that listed all the data in each NHS organisation that could be searched and shared safely and securely.
+Because of that, data engineers could find and understand data to get the right data to the right place at the right time.
+And the public had greater transparency about what data was collected and how it was used.
+Finally, the NHS had data that helped the whole health and care system deliver the best care to the citizens they serve.

 This may be an oversimplification, but ultimately, you can’t improve the way data is used or inspire confidence in the public until you answer some basic questions about your data, like, what data do we have?
 How is it used?

 And present this back to the public safely, securely and transparently.

 Although the previous story simplifies the process, the core message is clear: improving data usage or gaining public trust is impossible without answering basic questions about your data.
 What data do we have?
 How is it used?

 Presenting this information to the public in a secure, transparent manner is key.